Japanese idol: Dating ban

+Fan obsession and idol safety

-Since handshake and other related events allow fans to be in close proximity with idols, critics also believe that marketing the idols' accessibility may cause fans to be unable to distinguish between fantasy and real life.
-Talent agencies have also been criticized over offering inadequate protection towards idols after several incidents of violent attacks on female idols such as the saw attack on Anna Iriyama and Rina Kawaei, the stabbing of Mayu Tomita, and the assault of Maho Yamaguchi.
+Idol culture's focus on accessibility and direct interactions between fans and idols has led to criticism that it encourages obsession and belief in pseudo-romantic relationships between fans and idols.
+These criticisms received renewed attention in the 2010s following several incidents of violent attacks on female idols, including the saw attack on Anna Iriyama and Rina Kawaei, the stabbing of Mayu Tomita, and the assault of Maho Yamaguchi.
+CNN argued that talent agencies do not do enough to ensure idols' safety during fan interaction events, and that the nature of the industry causes some fans to become unable to distinguish between fantasy and reality in their personal interactions with idols.

 Sexualization

 Idols are often sexualized, especially female idols, some of whom also work as gravure idols and have suggestive swimsuit photo shoots that are published in magazines targeted towards adults.
 With the idol system commodifying youth, the industry is criticized for putting minors at risk, most particularly junior idols, who are aged 15 years and younger.
 Idol swimsuit photo books are often sold in the same sections as pornographic titles.
 In 1999, Japan banned production and distribution of sexually explicit depictions of minors, which outlawed photo books depicting nude junior idols.
 Multiple junior idol distributors closed after possession of child pornography was made illegal in Japan in 2014.
 However, junior idol content currently stands on legally ambiguous ground due to open interpretations of child pornography laws in Japan.

 In 2017, through a survey conducted by the Japanese government, 53 out of 197 women contracted with talent agencies stated that they had been asked to take part in pornographic photo or video shoots of which were not previously disclosed nor included in their contracts.
 Seventeen of the women stated that they had performed the request anyway.